Nan Yunqi

-Nan Yunqi (南云齐, born 6 October 1993 in Dalian, Liaoning) is a Chinese football player who currently plays for Shijiazhuang Gongfu in the China League One.
+Nan Yunqi (南云齐, born 6 October 1993 in Dalian, Liaoning) is a Chinese football player.

 Club career

 Nan Yunqi started his professional football career in 2011 when he was promoted to Chinese Super League side Dalian Shide.
 On 3 November 2012, he made his debut for Dalian Shide in the 2012 Chinese Super League against Guizhou Renhe, coming on as a substitute for Yan Xiangchuang in the 84th minute.

 In 2013, Nan transferred to Dalian Aerbin after Dalian Shide dissolved.
 On 1 March 2013, he moved to China League One side Shenyang Shenbei on a one-year loan deal.

 On 5 March 2015, Nan was loaned to China League Two side Dalian Transcendence until 31 December 2015.
 He transferred to Dalian Transcendence in March 2016.

 In March 2017, Nan transferred to League Two side Dalian Boyoung.
 In March 2018, Nan signed for China League Two side Nantong Zhiyun.

 Career statistics

-Statistics accurate as of match played 5 August 2022.
+Statistics accurate as of match played 1 January 2026.